ranadeep4/Sigma-Demo/README.md

 # Sigma-Demo
-This is a demo for Git &amp; GitHub class
+This is a demo for Git &amp; GitHub class.